The Path o/t Yellow River through China (3) Lower Reaches

 Beijing

 The Yellow River is usually divided into three distinct sections; its upper reaches, roughly one third that is also known as the Mountainous Section of the River.
-The Second section starts upon the rivers' second entry into Gansu Province.
-From there onwards the river flows through its middle reaches, its longest section which trajects four provinces and two autonomous regions.
+The Second

 MAJOR TRIBUTARY RIVERS: